Alternative data: ESG events case study

 The importance of environmental, social and governance (ESG) factors, in investment decision making, as Boston Consulting Group point out in their article; Investors Care More About Sustainability Than Many Executives Believe, that 75% of senior executives in investment firms see ESG factors as materially important to their investment decision.
 The disconnect is evident that only 60% of companies have a sustainability strategy, and just 25% have developed a clear business case for sustainability

-This dashboard presents our data on ESG events using news sentiment score on a scale between 0-1 (above 0.5 consider bullish sentiment and below 0.5 consider a bearish sentiment).
+This dashboard presents our data on ESG events using event driven score on a scale between 0-1 (above 0.5 consider bullish and below 0.5 consider a bearish).

 Alternatively, we can find these events on the News signals dashboard sorted by ESG event category